-I got tired of waiting, and stood, ignoring frantic shushings and sit-down motions from my fellow benchwarmers.
-I stomped up to the counter, and saw a box marked “Change of address forms.”
+I tired of waiting–all I needed was a blank form–so I stood, ignoring frantic shushings and sit-down motions from my fellow benchwarmers.
+I walked to the counter and saw a box marked “Change of address forms.”

 I’m not going to bring up the time the state of Indiana sent my dad a refund check for six cents he wasn’t entitled to.
 He sent them a polite letter, along with the check for six pennies, informing them that they’d made a mistake.
 They sent it back, so he gave up.

 Two years later they demanded we return the “funds” with loanshark-like interest.
 When he called to explain they accused him of trying to pull a fast one.

 Or the time the Oregon unemployment office required that I call in to tell them that I wasn’t supposed to call in.
 Bureaucrassy at its finest.